Facebook Ad Templates [2020] [UPDATED]

 #4: Image + Left-or-right Aligned Text + Icons

-When you are designing your Facebook ads, consider including your own buttons into the final design.
+When designing your Facebook ads, consider including your buttons in the final design.
 Although Facebook includes a CTA button near the bottom frame, adding your own can encourage more viewers to click.

 Try not to overwhelm the ad with your text, image, logo, and button.